practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 ```

 The JSON spec defines a `value` as a string, number, object, array, true, false,
 or null.
-We'll define it the same way, but for the immidiate values such as
+We'll define it the same way, but for the immediate values such as
 NUMBER, TRUE, and FALSE, we'll use the token names we defined in the tokenizer:

 ```